top of page

 PHOTOS By BRUCE KELLER

-A RESORT WITH its own museum.
+A LUXURY HOTEL WITH its own museum.

 That's an apt description of Hilton Waikoloa Village, where a unique art collection awaits.

-We found the 1,800 pieces of the hotel's "Museum Walkway" so enticing that we spent an hour of each of our days there discovering and appreciating it.
+We found the 1,800 pieces of the art hotel's "Museum Walkway" so enticing that we spent an hour of each of our days there discovering and appreciating it.

-Like many of our readers, we're museum aficionados, true devotees, having toured many of the world's great art houses -- from Russia's Hermitage to New York City's Metropolitan Museum of Art, Madrid's Prado, London's National Gallery, the Louvre in Paris, Amsterdam's Rijksmuseum, and more.
+Like many of our readers, we're museum aficionados, true devotees, having toured many of the world's great art houses from Russia's Hermitage to New York City's Metropolitan Museum of Art, Madrid's Prado, London's National Gallery, the Louvre in Paris, Amsterdam's Rijksmuseum, and more.

 But even in Tokyo, Hong Kong, Jakarta and Singapore, we had never experienced such an immersive look at Asian, Western and Oceanic cultures.
 While the emphasis is on Asia and the Pacific, there's a nod to classical European art in bronzes, sculpture and elegant fountains.